 - Co-created a diversity team within the newsroom to evaluate the paper’s practices in sourcing, reporting, writing and engagement with underserved populations in our community.

 - Created a trauma-informed team in the newsroom that works with statewide officials to develop best practices for journalists while on assignment and/or in the newsroom.

 - Continuously expanding expertise by gaining still photography and social video creation skills.

 - Awarded third place for best educational news coverage in 2018 from the Oregon Newspaper Publishers Association.

 Intern, Statesman Journal (June 2015 to August 2015)

-- Wrote stories for the mid-sized, daily newspaper on a variety of subjects, including crime and breaking news, sports, causes/nonprofits, homelessness, environment and politics.
+- Wrote stories for the medium-sized, daily newspaper on a variety of subjects, including crime and breaking news, sports, causes/nonprofits, homelessness, environment and politics.

 - Discovered stories from established sources in the community, via press releases, by listening to the police scanner and by exploring passion topics of the paper.

 Willamette University (August 2011 to May 2015)